zzarbi/buster-app/README.md

 		webhookUrl - the url to send transaction status updates to

 	RESPONSE BODY
-      webhookUrl: the webhook url we will send webhooks to,
+      webhookUrl: the webhook url we will send webhooks to, should be the full path not just the domain.
       key: The registered api key for this user ( must be included in all transaction request headers )

 After you have created an API key, all future requests need to be authenticated by adding the header